netvl/scala-guidelines/Readme.md

 }
 ```

-(from the Twitter's Effective Scala)
+(adapted from the Twitter's Effective Scala)

 #### Traits with implementation